Native vegetation removal

 - Vegetation management isn’t just about cutting grass or pruning trees and shrubs.
 It also may include weed control, erosion works and fencing

-- Plant shrubs as well as trees and plan for native grasses if you can as they generally have a lower fuel load than exotic grasses and provide higher biodiversity value.
-The Goulburn Broken Catchment Management Authority (GBCMA) recommends you plant 70% understorey and 30% trees
+- Indigenous plants are preferred as they have the best chance of surviving the climatic and soil conditions of the shire.
+Plant shrubs as well as trees and plan for native grasses if you can as they generally have a lower fuel load than exotic grasses and provide higher biodiversity value

 - Seek local advice.
 There are a number of local nurseries in the region that can provide information on which species grow well in different situations